Introduction

 GDPR.Direct’s Legal Hub solves this challenge by providing a centralized, always-up-to-date legal document management system that integrates seamlessly with any website platform.
 Instead of manually updating multiple pages across your site every time privacy regulations change, the Legal Hub allows you to manage all your legal documents from one central location while automatically pushing updates to every page where they’re displayed.

 In this comprehensive guide, you’ll learn everything you need to know about implementing GDPR.Direct’s Legal Hub on your website.
-We’ll cover multiple implementation methods for popular platforms like WordPress, Shopify, Squarespace, Wix, and Webflow, as well as custom HTML sites.
+We’ll cover implementation methods for popular platforms like WordPress, Shopify, Squarespace, Wix, and Webflow, as well as custom HTML sites.
 You’ll discover best practices for placement, testing strategies to ensure everything works correctly, and troubleshooting tips for common issues.
 By the end of this guide, you’ll have a fully functional Legal Hub that keeps your website compliant while saving you countless hours of manual document management.

 What is GDPR.Direct’s Legal Hub?